-This picturesque live oak has branches that are covered with resurrection ferns.
-The resurrection ferns come back to life in a vibrant green color after a bit of rain.
-Live oaks provide protection, nesting sites, and food sources for many species of plants and animals such as the resurrection fern.
+This picturesque live oak has branches that are covered with resurrection ferns, which come back to life in a vibrant green color after a bit of rain.
+Live oaks provide protection, nesting sites and food sources for many species of plants and animals such as the resurrection fern.

 The Mammoth Live Oak

-Visit the iconic Mammoth Live Oak tree found here at Lake Griffin.
-This grandiose live oak is the second largest oak tree in the State of Florida and is estimated to be between 300 - 500 years old.
+Visit the iconic mammoth live oak tree found here at Lake Griffin.
+This grand live oak is the second largest oak tree in the state and is estimated to be between 300 to 500 years old.
 Its branches have cast shadows for centuries and may have even been a landmark for the Timucua who frequented this area.